- Pounding headache—caused by the rise in blood pressure

 - Check the catheter daily for signs of wear or problems with any piece of the catheter.

 - Check your skin regularly for signs of wounds or pressure sores.

-- Avoid things that could burn or damage your skin (eg, sun exposure, extremely hot water).
+- Avoid things that could burn or damage your skin, such as sun exposure or extremely hot water.

 - Follow up with your medical team regularly to monitor your condition.